namshi/namshi.github.com/source/team/index.markdown

     explore new cultures.
 He joined StartupWeekend as mentor both in Dubai's 2013 and 2014 editions as well as Denver's last one in 2014.

+*   ##<div id="Nitesh Sharma">Nitesh Sharma</div>
+    {% img left team /images/nitesh.png Nitesh Sharma %}
+    **Nitesh  Sharma** is a quite introvert software developer who also believes that he has good taste in design.
+He is very interested in software design practices, TDD, and stuff like meditation.
+He has been in the software industry for around 5 years and is mainly focused on enterprise javascript applications which allowed him to witness, from the front seat, the evolution of javascript from browser compatibilty hell to the crazy stuff it does these days.
+In his free time you might find him traveling, reading books or fancying about human psychology.